Skip to main content

 We've named this 'Catch-all' and given a basic description (only you/ coaches will see this).

 Once created, you'll now see this Journey listed.
-Click 'View' on the right to open up the Journey page - this is a blank canvas page now where you can start adding all the automations you want to exist and which points you want these to send out to this lead (see step 3 for how to add automations to a journey).
+Click 'View' on the right to open up the Journey page - this is a blank canvas page now where you can start adding all the automations you want to exist and which points you want these to send out to this person (see step 3 for how to add automations to a journey).

 Step 2 - Creating Unique Journey Types